 Convenient: It's as simple as turning a few knobs.
 Ideal for those occasions when you need to grill quickly.

-Less convenient: Requires a little guesswork to achieve the desired temperature.
+Less convenient: Requires some trial and error to achieve the desired results.

 Start Up Time